My TedX Interview

 - climbing Mt Kinabalu in Malaysian Borneo

-- walking the Great Wall of China to raise money for Clown Doctors
+- walking the Great Wall of China to raise money for the Clown Doctor charity

 - living with hill tribes in Thailand